ahmadteeb/EmuDrop/README.md

 # EmuDrop

-A modern, user-friendly game ROM downloader application developed for Trimui Smart Pro built with Python and SDL2.
+A modern, user-friendly game ROM downloader application developed for Trimui Smart Pro using Python and SDL2.
 This application provides a sleek interface for browsing and downloading retro game ROMs with a controller-friendly design.

 ## Features